project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

     $ systemctl enable radvd

 > If you use Ubuntu 18.04, a DHCP server is not configured automatically when creating a Wi-Fi hotspot.
 As a result, devices that connect to the hotspot will not be assigned an IPv4 address and may not work properly.
 To address the problem, install and configure a DHCP server on the hotspot interface.
-For example, you may use [isc-dhcp-server](https://help.ubuntu.com/community/isc-dhcp-server).
+For example, you can use [isc-dhcp-server](https://help.ubuntu.com/community/isc-dhcp-server).

 ## Building and flashing nRF Connect Lock Example Application